-Staff will be given the opportunity to attend relevant Health and Safety training which they can either apply for through either the Health and Safety Officer or the DFO.
-Where the training is necessary for the individual to do the job safely, the employee must not carry out the task before the training has been successfully undertaken.

-Teaching staff will be provided with training on Risk Assessments, fire procedure, fire marshal and First Aid.
+- 24.1 Staff are required to attend relevant Health and Safety training as part of their induction and at regular intervals whilst employed by the School.
+Where the training is necessary for the individual to do the job safely, the employee must not carry out the task before the training has been successfully undertaken. - 24.2 Teaching staff will be provided with training on Risk Assessments, fire procedure, fire marshal and First Aid.
 Site staff including grounds, maintenance and IT will need all relevant H&S training including manual handling and working at heights.

-DT and Science staff are to complete the following training:
+24.3 DT and Science staff are required complete the following training:

-- D&T Secondary Core H&S
+D&T Secondary Core H&S

-- D&T Secondary Food H&S
+D&T Secondary Food H&S

-- D&T Secondary Textiles H&S
+D&T Secondary Textiles H&S

-- D&T Secondary Materials H&S
+D&T Secondary Materials H&S

-- D&T Secondary Core Technician H&S
+D&T Secondary Core Technician H&S

-Science staff are to complete the following training:
+24.4 Science staff are required to complete the following training:

-- Understanding use of Fumes Cupboard

-- Safe Storage of chemicals
+Understanding use of Fumes Cupboard Safe Storage of chemicals CLEAPPS

-- o CLEAPPS